 As a community space, Agape Brewing Community will host fun and welcoming events, such as board game nights, musical performances, and comedy nights.
 We will strive to be open and accessible to all people, and to provide support and encouragement to local musicans, artisans, and entertainers.
 In addition, Agape will donate all profits back to the larger community.
 At Agape, you can have a great time AND support a good cause.
 Our space will also be available for fundraisers, meetings, and events for local nonprofits, and to rent for private functions, such as weddings and birthday parties.

 Rev. Jamie Green Klopotoski- President & Treasurer

 Originally from Wisconsin, Rev. Jamie has been living in Massachusetts since 2006.
 Jamie graduated from Northwestern University with a B.A in Religion and Jewish Studies, and from Harvard Divinity School with a Master's of Divinity.
 She is an ordained minister, and worked as a Youth Minister for the United Church of Christ before entering the brewing industry, most recently as Event Manager at Ipswich Ale Brewery.
 As the founder of Agape Brewing Community, Jamie dreams of changing the world through beer and love.
 She enjoys traveling to visit breweries, tasting beer, brewing beer, cooking, yoga, board games, painting, playing baritone saxophone, and planning big events.
-Jamie and her husband (The Timski) live in West Gloucester with their three cats, twelve chickens, and 10,000 bees.
+In addition to working at Agapé, Jamie teaches elementary school band lessons in Gloucester.
+Jamie and her husband (The Timski) live in West Gloucester with their three cats, thirteen chickens, and 20,000 honey bees.

 The Timski- Vice President